 Porsche Acquires over 10 Per Cent of VW Common Stock Good Investment for Sports Car Company

-UAE.
+Stuttgart.
 On September 28, 2005, Dr. Ing. h.c.
-F. Porsche AG, Stuttgart, acquired a total of 32,868,462 Volkswagen AG common shares, representing a stake of 10.26 per cent in VW common shares.
+F. Porsche AG, Stuttgart, acquired a total of 32,868,462 Volkswagen AG common shares, representing 10.26 per cent of the common shares.
 The acquisition of these shares is related to the decision announced by Porsche on September 25, 2005 to assume a stake of approximately 20 per cent in VW’s voting capital.
 Porsche intends to gain representation on the VW Supervisory Board in line with the planned level of participation.